 "Phonebook Edit" can be used to add another phone number to a name entry that already exists in the phonebook.
-For example, the entry John Doe may have a mobile and a home number, but you can add "John Doe's" work number later using the "Phonebook Edit" feature.
+For example, the entry John Doe may have a cellular and a home number, but you can add "John Doe's" work number later using the "Phonebook Edit" feature.

-Delete Entries in the UConnect® Phonebook
+Delete uconnect® Phonebook Entry